YixiongDing/Software-Requirements-Analysis/SRA.md

     - From interview analysis
     - From other elicitation mechanisms
         - E.g. do, be, feel lists
-2. Review as a teamf or
+2. Review as a team for
     - Ambiguities – multiple interpretations
     - Redundancy
     - Need for clarification